 The zine is available for £3 (+ £1 P&P) and can be ordered from the Cinderloo shop.

 When you order, please ensure you notify us by email to firstname.lastname@example.org of your correct delivery postal address.

-The purchase fee includes a member subscription fee to Cinderloo1821 and all proceeds will be re-invested towards publishing further editions of the zine.
-We hope that many more people will make contributions at future events, or we would also welcome any collages, creative writing, photos or comments via our contact email.
+We hope to publish further editions of the zine, and that many more people will make contributions at future events, or we would also welcome any collages, creative writing, photos or comments via our contact email.